-Mammatus Clouds (also known as Mamma): These clouds hang down from the anvil portion of the thunderstorm.
-They look like breasts (hence the Latin term) or like a cumulus cloud turned upside down.
+Mammatus Clouds: These clouds hang down from the anvil portion of the thunderstorm.
+They look like cumulus cloud turned upside down.
 Mammatus clouds are often an indication that the storm is severe.
 Prepare for possible hail and damaging winds.

 Rotating storms: Sometimes it is possible to see the entire thunderstorm rotating.
 Generally, to see this you are located south of the storm or behind it.
 The storm is usually then moving away from you.
 A rotating thunderstorm is likely severe and may produce a tornado.
 If the storm is, by chance, moving toward you, prepare for severe winds and hail.
-Otherwise, report your sighting to the National Weather Service.
+Otherwise, report your sighting to the NWS.

-Rotating Wall Cloud: This is a lowering of clouds from the rain-free cloud base (updraft region) of the storm.
+Rotating Wall Cloud: This is a lowering of clouds from the rainfree cloud base (updraft region) of the storm.
 It is circular in shape and can be seen slowly rotating.
 Sometimes a tail forms from the wall cloud toward the rain area of the storm.
 Air is moving in and rising up into this portion of the cloud.
 This is a sign of a tornadic thunderstorm.
 If a tornado is to form it will generally descend from the storm near or within the wall cloud.
 Take cover immediately if this is approaching you.

-Otherwise, contact the National Weather Service with your sighting.
+Otherwise, contact the NWS or any law enforement agency with your sighting.